 Six Flags reserves the right to modify these requirements on a case-by-case basis to accommodate any circumstance that in Six Flags sole discretion warrants a modification to this policy.

-Six Flags cannot guarantee that you will not be exposed to Coronavirus during your visit.
-The CDC advises that some people are more likely than others to become severely ill, and some people are at a higher risk of exposure to Covid-19.
-Guests should evaluate their own risk in determining whether to attend.
-People who show no symptoms can spread Covid-19 if they are infected, and any interaction with the general public poses an elevated risk of being exposed to Covid-19.
+La Ronde cannot guarantee that you will not be exposed to Coronavirus during your visit.
+Santé Publique du Québec advises that older adults and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from Coronavirus.
+You should evaluate your own risk in determining whether to come to the park.
+People who show no symptoms can spread Coronavirus if they are infected; any interaction with the public poses an elevated risk of being exposed to Coronavirus.
 By coming to the park, you acknowledge and agree that you assume these inherent risks associated with attendance.

 If at any time Six Flags determines that a guest does not meet the criteria outlined in this policy, Six Flags reserves the right to refuse entry or (if the guest is already in the park) immediately remove the guest from the park.
 These actions are at the sole discretion of Six Flags.

 By entering the park you acknowledge that you have read, understand and agree to abide by this policy.
 If you have any questions, or if you do not understand the policy, please speak with guest relations.